 The EnvirVis workshop invites contributions with a broad application area in environmental research from both visualization and environmental sciences.
 Our goal is to raise awareness to the importance of visualisation in geosciences and to establish a forum for interdisciplinary discussions.
 Addressed application areas include, but are not limited to

-The EnvirVis workshop will be held in conjunction with the EuroVis 2017 Conference in Barcelona, Spain on the 12. and 13.
-June 2017, preceding the main conference.
+The EnvirVis workshop will be held in conjunction with the EuroVis 2019 Conference, preceding the main conference.

 Papers can be submitted using the Precision Conference Management System.

-A submission should not exceed the page limit (4 pages without references, 5 pages including reference).
+A submission should be between 4 and 8 pages long including references.
 A submissions has to be work that has not been published elsewhere previously.

-In order to submit the camera-ready EnvirVis 2017 Short Papers, authors need to prepare their submissions as a PDF file using the EnvirVis 2017 Short Paper LaTeX2e style. --- If you have any questions concerning the format please send us an e-mail.
+In order to submit the camera-ready EnvirVis 2019 Short Papers, authors need to prepare their submissions as a PDF file using the EnvirVis 2019 Papers LaTeX2e style. --- If you have any questions concerning the format please send us an e-mail.